-Commonwealth of Virginia Voluntary Group Long-Term Care Insurance Program.
+Commonwealth of Virginia Voluntary Group Long Term Care Insurance Program.
 If you leave employment and are enrolled in the Commonwealth of Virginia (COV) Voluntary Group Long Term Care Insurance Program, you can continue your coverage through Genworth Life Insurance Co., the insurer.
 If you are not enrolled, you can apply for coverage if you are a vested, deferred member or a retiree, provided you are age 75 or under.
 Medical underwriting (proof of good health) will be required.
 For more information, contact Genworth at 866-859-6060 or visit genworth.com/cov.

-ANNUAL LEAVE AND SICK LEAVE
+ANNUAL LEAVE

 If you leave covered employment, you may be eligible for a payment of unused annual leave.
-If you are not enrolled in VSDP, you may also be eligible for a payment of unused sick leave.
+You are not eligible for a payment of unused sick leave.
 Contact your human resource office for more information.